OIT-UOG/Specify-API-Middleman-API/README.md

 3. fill out an `.env` file following the `sample.env` file as an example
 4. `docker-compose up -d`

+\* **Attention**: The response model for which the api responses are returned are used for validation and docs and are generated on API startup.
+This means that if the SOLR apis are altered/updated, this api should also be restarted.
+Consider turning this into a service on the SOLR api docker-compose with a depends_on relationship to auto-restart if the SOLR api is restarted

 ## Deployment

 For fastest speeds, this should be deployed on the same server as the SOLR apis.